srbjain/CNN/OpenEye_Smiling_Image_Filtering/README.md

 The dlib library uses a pre-trained face detector which is based on a modification to the Histogram of Oriented Gradients + Linear SVM method for object detection.

-The facial landmarks produced by dlib follow an indexable list, as I describe in this tutorial:
+The facial landmarks produced by dlib follow an indexable list, as shown below:

 ![The full set of facial landmarks that can be detected via dlib](resources/facial_landmarks.jpg)